o3de/o3de.org/content/docs/user-guide/assets/fbx-settings/settings-soft-naming.md

 If the **Scene Processing Config** section doesn't appear, choose **Add Component** and then choose **Scene Processing Config**\.
 ![\[Example System Entity Editor for default soft naming conventions.\]](/images/user-guide/fbx/ui-fbx-soft-naming-conventions.png)

-## Soft naming convention parameters {#understanding-the-soft-naming-convention-parameters}
+## Soft naming convention parameters

 You can use the System Entity Editor to match the files that use the specified pattern for the node name or file name\.
 The soft naming conventions are matched based on the pattern of the node name or file name that you specify\.